Coupling Designs for Randomized Experiments with Complex Treatments: Overview and Illustrative Applications

-For comparison, stratified randomization would randomly assign each of $R$ restaurants without replacement to groups of $k = R$ users, uniformly at random.
-If the experiment size $n < R$, this is not possible.
-More generally, if $R$ is large, stratified randomization will behave similarly to iid randomization, due to poor match quality within groups of $k \ge R$ units.
-By contrast, coupling designs allow experimenters to draw treatments $(\Di)_{i=1}^k$ within matched $k$-tuples for any $k \ge 2$, preserving match quality while also dispersing treatments through the space $\suppf$.
+By contrast, classical stratified randomization would assign each of the $R$ distinct treatments without replacement within groups of $k = R$ units.
+This is impossible if the experiment size is $n < R$.
+More generally, if $R$ is large, stratification will behave similarly to iid randomization, due to poor match quality within groups of $k \ge R$ units.
+Coupling designs instead draw treatments within tightly matched $k$-tuples for any $k \ge 2$, producing dispersed treatments subject to a fixed constraint on match quality.
+Similar challenges, where the treatment space is too complex for stratification, arise in many other experiments:

+\begin{ex}[Continuous Treatments] Consider a univariate continuous dose $\Di \in [0, u]$ with marginal $F = \unif[0, u]$, where the researcher wants to estimate the average dose-response $\ynbar(d)$, or its best linear approximation, over the interval.
+For example, \citet{haushofer2016} study the effect of unconditional cash transfers on the consumption and well-being of poor households in Kenya, and \citet{kreindler2024} studies how commuters in Bangalore respond to per-kilometer road congestion charges.
+In both experiments, the inherently continuous treatment was implemented at only a handful of levels, so the dose-response is identified at just those points.
+A coupling design can instead efficiently randomize the dose continuously from $F$ over the whole interval, identifying the full dose-response curve. \end{ex}